Louisiana Families for Vaccines speaks against ending school immunization mandate

 BATON ROUGE — A nonprofit is pushing back on legislation they believe puts kids at risk.

 Louisiana Families for Vaccines brought advocates to the Capitol to speak with lawmakers about the importance of vaccines.
-The group spoke in favor of a bill that would require doctors to review medical records of children under the age of 15 who suddenly die.
+The group opposed a bill, SB 29, that would require doctors to review the medical records of children under the age of 15 who suddenly die.

-They also opposed another bill that would eliminate all school vaccine requirements.
+They also opposed another bill, HB 737, that would eliminate all school vaccine requirements.

 Last week, a House committee rejected a proposal that would have removed the meningitis requirement for students.
 The bill is scheduled for debate at 9 a.m.